 He is an associate of and facilitator/mentor with Akonia, a London-based training company which offers the GradStart programme of business and soft skills development for undergraduates and for graduate recruits.

 He is a governor of Gloucestershire Hospitals NHS Foundation Trust.
-He is also a member of Healthwatch Gloucestershire (HWG); of 2gether NHS Foundation Trust and Avon and Wiltshire Partnership NHS Trust.
-As a volunteer with HWG, he reviews documentation sent for review by health and care agencies, for example their complaint handling strategy and procedures.
+He is also a member of Healthwatch Gloucestershire (HWG); of 2gether NHS Foundation Trust; and of Avon and Wiltshire Partnership NHS Trust.
+As a volunteer with HWG, he reviews documentation sent for review by health and care agencies, for example their documented procedures for complaint handling.

 emotional intelligence at work is also a member of the Thames Valley Chambers of Commerce group.

 When not working with businesses, he is a composer, music arranger and editor, with professional performances and a commercial CD to his credit.
 He has written extensively for Fanfare, the prestigious US serious music magazine: archive.
-He is a financial supporter of Crouch End Festival Chorus, of NMC Recordings and Toccata Classics records.
+He is a financial supporter of Crouch End Festival Chorus, NMC Recordings and Toccata Classics records.
 He is also a patron of the London Sinfonietta.

-He has also written for professional theatre performance—albeit just a ten minute monologue, so far (but zero rejection slips to date!).
+He has also written for professional theatre performance—albeit just one ten minute monologue, so far (but zero rejection slips to date!).

 Having graduated with an honours degree in mathematics from the University of Kent, Jeremy spent four years with BT in the seventies, working on huge billing systems and gaining an excellent training in systems analysis.